tudelft3d/prepair/README.md

     MULTIPOLYGON (((0 0,5 5,0 10,0 0)),((5 5,10 0,10 10,5 5)))

 ## Examples of invalid input you can try

-The folder 'data' contains examples of relatively big invalid polygons.
-These are from the [Corine Land Cover 2006 dataset](http://sia.eionet.europa.eu/CLC2006).

 A 'bowtie' polygon: